Author: Jeff Wang

 Example

-In our example, we are going to transform a form’s ROW axis by customizing its MDX.
+In our example, we are going to transform a Form's row axis by customizing its MDX.
 Here we have a form with Entity Hierarchy fully cross-joined with the Brand hierarchy.

 (SET 1) – (SET2) = (SET 3)

-This definition indicates that the members defined in the Entity Hierarchy column will be fully cross-joined with the members defined in the Brand column.
-Let’s go ahead and examine the NATIVE MDX.
-The highlighted MDX selection is where the ROW definition is being translated to in MDX.
+This definition indicates that the Members defined in the Entity Hierarchy column will be fully cross-joined with the members defined in the Brand column.

 {